Soviet–Lithuanian Peace Treaty: Terms

 The treaty had 19 articles.
 Article 1 stipulated that Russia recognized Lithuania's independence without reservations and voluntarily abandoned any territorial claims.
 Article 2 described the Lithuanian territory.
-The Soviet Union acknowledged Lithuanian authority over the Vilnius Region, including Brasłaŭ, Hrodna, Lida, Pastavy and Vilnius.
+The Soviet Union acknowledged Lithuanian authority over the Vilnius Region, including Breslauja, Gardinas, Lyda, Pastovys, Ašmena and Vilnius.
 The fate of the Suvalkai Region was not determined by the treaty, as the line was drawn only to the village of Sztabin.
 The Bolsheviks also promised to pay war reparations in the amount of three million rubles and 107,000 hectares of timber.
 Lithuania was relieved of any debt obligations.

 The treaty allowed refugees and prisoners of war to return to their homeland.
 Lithuania then held about 2,000 Russian prisoners, and Russia held about 150 Lithuanians.
 Russians in Lithuania could opt for either Lithuanian or Russian citizenship.
 Russia promised to return any cultural and historical property that was removed during the wars.
 A working commission was created, which evaluated the damage to Lithuania at about 816 million rubles, and 407 million rubles for damage to the territory that was controlled by Poland.
 Separate agreements would be made later to decide protection of the frontier, conventions of trade and transit and other details.

 The treaty also contained a secret clause that allowed Soviet forces unrestricted movement within Soviet-recognized Lithuanian territory for the duration of Soviet hostilities with Poland; that clause would lead to questions regarding the issue of Lithuanian neutrality in the ongoing Polish-Soviet War.

 Lithuania was to stop the activities of the "anti-Soviet organisations and groups" on its territory, including the activities of the exiled bodies of the Belarusian People's Republic.